vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Naditrirātravrata-When a river is full of flood in Ās., a person

-should collect the water in a dark jar, take it home, then next mobning he should bathe in the river and worship the jar, observe fast for three days or one or only ekabhakta, keep a lamp continuously burning, take the name of the river and Varuna, offer arghya, fruits, naivedya &c. and pray to Govinda; this vrata for three years; then donate
+should collect the water in a dark jar, take it home, then next mobning he should bathe in the river and worship the jar, observe fast for three days or one or only ekabhakta, keep a lamp continuously burning, take the name of the river and Varuṇa, offer arghya, fruits, naivedya &c. and pray to Govinda; this vrata for three years; then donate

 cow etc.; he secures progeny and saubhāgya.
 Pad.
 VI.
 71. Nadīvrata–1) begin on Cāi. śu.; for seven days he should